-- ► Ensure that the supply of combustion air is always free of fluorine, chlorine, sulphur, dust, etc. - ► Ensure that no chemical substances are stored at the installation site. - ► If you are installing the product in hairdressing salons, painter's or joiner's workshops, cleaning businesses or similar locations, choose a separate installation room in which the room air is technically free of chemical substances.
+- Ensure that the supply of combustion air is always free of fluorine, chlorine, sulphur, dust. etc. - Ensure that no chemical substances are stored at the installation site. - Ensure that the combustion air is not ► routed through chimneys which have previously been used with floor-standing oil-fired boilers, or with other boilers, which could cause soot to build up in the chimney. - If you are installing the product in hairdressing salons, painter's or joiner's workshops, cleaning businesses or similar locations, choose a separate installation room in which a combustion air supply is ensured that is technically free of chemical substances.

-1.4.12 Risk of material damage caused by frost
+1.4.11 Risk of material damage caused by frost

-➤ Do not install the product in rooms prone to frost.
+Do not install the product in rooms prone to frost.